ResearchComputing/Documentation/docs/petalibrary/zfs_snapshots.md

 # Data Recovery

 ZFS snapshots are read-only representations of a ZFS filesystem at the time the snapshot is taken.
-Snapshots enable users to recover data that they have unintentially deleted, during a specified [retention period](#default-snapshot-schedule).
+Snapshots enable users to recover data that they have unintentionally deleted, during a specified [retention period](#default-snapshot-schedule).
 Every PetaLibrary allocation has snapshots enabled by default.

 ## How to access snapshots